 Secrets Management

-All secrets (JWT signing keys, encryption keys, API credentials) are stored in Azure Key Vault and loaded at startup via Managed Identity.
-No secrets are stored in the codebase or source control.
+All secrets (JWT signing keys, encryption keys, API credentials) are stored as secured environment variables on the Azure Virtual Machine — not in the codebase or source control.
+Migration to Azure Key Vault with Managed Identity access is planned.

 Backups & Recovery